unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

    0.0.1

-The central object in the framework is the `Model`, which is composed of `Component`\s for the various compartments of the hydrological cycle, themselves spatio-temporally configured through `SpaceDomain` and `TimeDomain` objects, and driven by data contained in a `DataSet` instance.
+The central object in the framework is the `Model`, which is composed of `Component`\s for the three compartments of the terrestrial water cycle (see the :doc:`science repository <science_repository>` for the options currently available).

+Each component needs to be spatio-temporally configured through `SpaceDomain` and `TimeDomain` objects, to be given data contained in a `DataSet` instance, and to be given parameter and/or constant values.

 Configuring a Model
 -------------------